cbrnr/sleepecg/README.md

 ![Py Version](https://img.shields.io/pypi/pyversions/sleepecg.svg?logo=python&logoColor=white)
 [![PyPI Version](https://img.shields.io/pypi/v/sleepecg)](https://pypi.org/project/sleepecg/)

-# sleepecg
+# SleepECG
 This package provides tools for sleep stage classification when [EEG](https://en.wikipedia.org/wiki/Electroencephalography) signals are not available.
-Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography) (and to a lesser extent also movement data), it will feature a functional interface for
+Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography) (and to a lesser extent also movement data), SleepECG provides a functional interface for
-- downloading and reading open polysomnography datasets (TODO),
+- downloading and reading open polysomnography datasets (*TODO*),
 - detecting heartbeats from ECG signals, and
-- classifying sleep stages (which includes the complete preprocessing, feature extraction, and classification pipeline) (TODO).
+- classifying sleep stages (which includes the complete preprocessing, feature extraction, and classification pipeline) (*TODO*).

 ## Installation
-You can install sleepecg from PyPI using pip:
+SleepECG is available on PyPI and can be installed with [pip](https://pip.pypa.io/en/stable/):
 ```
 pip install sleepecg
 ```

 ## Heartbeat detection
-Since ECG-based sleep staging relies on heartrate variability, a reliable and efficient heartbeat detector is essential.
-This package provides a detector based on the approach described by [Pan & Tompkins (1985)](https://doi.org/10.1109/TBME.1985.325532).
-Outsourcing performance-critical code to a C extension (wheels are provided) leads to substantially faster detections as compared to implementations in other Python packages.
-Benchmarks on [MITDB](https://physionet.org/content/mitdb/1.0.0/), [LTDB](https://physionet.org/content/ltdb/1.0.0/), and [GUDB](https://github.com/berndporr/ECG-GUDB) show that our implementation produces highly reliable detections and runtime scales linearly with signal length or sampling frequency.
+ECG-based sleep staging heavily relies on heartrate variability.
+Therefore, a reliable and efficient heartbeat detector is essential.
+SleepECG provides a detector based on the approach described by [Pan & Tompkins (1985)](https://doi.org/10.1109/TBME.1985.325532).
+We outsourced performance-critical code to a C extension, which leads to substantially faster detections as compared to implementations in pure Python.

 ### Usage
-The function `detect_heartbeats()` finds heartbeats in an unfiltered ECG signal `ecg` with sampling frequency `fs`.
-It returns a one-dimensional NumPy array containing the indices of the detected heartbeats.
+The function `detect_heartbeats()` finds heartbeats in an unfiltered ECG signal `ecg` (a one-dimensional NumPy array) with sampling frequency `fs` (in Hz).
+It returns the indices of all detected heartbeats.
 A complete example including visualization and performance evaluation is available in `examples/heartbeat_detection.py`.
 ```python
 from sleepecg import detect_heartbeats

 detection = detect_heartbeats(ecg, fs)
 ```

-### Performance
+### Performance evaluation
-We evaluated detector runtime using slices of different lengths from [LTDB](https://physionet.org/content/ltdb/1.0.0/) records which are at least 20 hours long.
-Error bars in the plot below correspond to the standard errors of the mean.
+We evaluated detector runtime using slices of different lengths from [LTDB](https://physionet.org/content/ltdb/1.0.0/) records with at least 20 hours duration.
+Error bars in the plot below correspond to the standard error of the mean.
+Our detector is by far the fastest implementation among all tested packages (note the y-axis is logarithmically scaled).

 ![LTDB runtimes](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/ltdb_runtime_logscale.svg)

-For the plots below, we evaluated detectors on all [MITDB](https://physionet.org/content/mitdb/1.0.0/) records.
-We defined a successful detection if a detection and corresponding annotation are within 100ms (i.e. 36 samples).
-Using a tolerance here is necessary because annotations usually do not coincide with the exact R peak locations.
-In terms of recall (i.e. sensitivity), our detector is on the same level as BioSPPy's hamilton-detector, NeuroKit's neurokit-detector and WFDB's xqrs.
-MNE generally finds fewer peaks than other detectors, so there are fewer false positives and higher precision.
-Comparing F1-scores shows that sleepecg performs as well as other commonly used Python heartbeat detectors.
+We also evaluated detection performance on all [MITDB](https://physionet.org/content/mitdb/1.0.0/) records.
+We defined a successful detection if it was within 100ms (i.e. 36 samples) of the corresponding annotation (using a tolerance here is necessary because annotations usually do not coincide with the exact R peak locations).
+In terms of recall, precision, and F1 score, our detector is among the best heartbeat detectors available.

 ![MITDB metrics](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/mitdb_metrics.svg)

 For analysis of heartrate variability, detecting the exact location of heartbeats is essential.
-As a measure of how well a detector can replicate correct RR intervals (RRI), we computed Pearson's correlation coefficient between resampled RRI time series deduced from annotated and detected beat locations from all [GUDB](https://github.com/berndporr/ECG-GUDB) records.
-In contrast to other databases, GUDB has annotations that are exactly at R peak locations.
-Our implementation detects peaks in the bandpass-filtered ECG signal, so it is able to produce stable RRI time series without any post-processing.
-MNE and pan_tompkins_detector from pyecgdetectors often detect an S-peak instead of the R-peak, leading to noisy RR intervals (and thus lower correlation).
+As a measure of how accurate a detector is, we computed Pearson's correlation coefficient between resampled RRI time series deduced from annotated and detected beat locations from all [GUDB](https://github.com/berndporr/ECG-GUDB) records.
+Our implementation detects peaks in the bandpass-filtered ECG signal, so it produces stable RRI time series without any post-processing.

 ![GUDB pearson correlation](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/gudb_pearson.svg)

-We used the following detector calls for all benchmarks:
+We used the following detectors for our benchmarks:
 ```python
 # mne
 import mne  # https://pypi.org/project/mne/